James4Ever0/notes/Image and audio feature extraction for Language Models.md

 ---
 title: Image and audio feature extraction for Language Models
 created: '2024-03-01T01:40:25.443Z'
-modified: '2024-03-01T02:52:40.471Z'
+modified: '2024-03-01T02:52:49.378Z'
 ---

 # Image and audio feature extraction for Language Models

-Use `ipython` instead of `python` to test these codes, get better parameter hints.
+Use `ipython` instead of `python` to test these code, get better parameter hints.

 ## Image processing